 There is no reason you need to face a Montgomery County drug possession accusation or charge on your own.
-Having a drug possession defense lawyer on your side can reduce the stress and fear you experience, and help you know what to expect from the criminal justice process.
+Having a drug possession defense lawyer also known as a Drug Crime Lawyer on your side can reduce the stress and fear you experience, and help you know what to expect from the criminal justice process.

 We may argue that the prosecution should drop the charges against you.
 If this is not possible, we will advocate on your behalf and use legal strategies to pursue the mildest penalties possible based on the facts of your case.